fmstacco/healthylife-organicshop/README.md

 ### Epic 1 - Viewing And Navigation

-* As a Shopper / User I want to be able to view a list of organic products so that I can select some to purchase.(#1)
+* As a Shopper / User I want to be able to **view a list of organic products** so that I can select some to purchase.(#1)

-    * At the top of the website, there is a navigation bar where the shopper / user can select to see * all products*, *organic fresh produce*, *organic groceries* and *special offers*.
+    * At the top of the website, there is a navigation bar where the shopper / user can select to see *all products*, *organic fresh produce*, *organic groceries* and *special offers*.

-* As a Shopper / User I want to be able to view individual product details so that I can see the price, description, product rating and product image.(#2)
+* As a Shopper / User I want to be able to **view individual product details** so that I can see the price, description, product rating and product image.(#2)

     * When on the products page, the Shopper / User can click on the individual product to see the product details such as description, product rating, price, image and others.

-* As a Shopper / User I want to be able to quickly identify deals, clearance items and special offers so that I can take advantage of special savings on products I would like to purchase.(#3)
+* As a Shopper / User I want to be able to **quickly identify deals, clearance items and special offers** so that I can take advantage of special savings on products I would like to purchase.(#3)

     * At the top of the website, there is a navigation button called *special offers* where Shopper / User can quickly identify deals and special offers.

-* As a Shopper / User I want to be able to easily view the total of my purchases at any time so that I can avoid spending too much.(#4)
+* As a Shopper / User I want to be able to easily **view the total of my purchases** at any time so that I can avoid spending too much.(#4)

     * At the right corner of the screen the Shopper / User can see the total amount of the current organic products that are on the bag and also a bag icon.
 The user can also click the bag icon to see the shopping bag.

-* As a Shopper / User I want to be able to view blog posts so that I can get the latest information on organic products.(#22)
+* As a Shopper / User I want to be able to **view blog posts** so that I can get the latest information on organic products.(#22)

     * At the top of the website, there is a navigation button called *blog* where the Shopper / User can click and choose to see the following categories: *health advice*, *weight loss*, *recipes* or *all posts*.

-* As a Shopper / User I want to receive visual feedback while interacting with the content so that I can validate how I have interacted with the page.
+* As a Shopper / User I want to **receive visual feedback** while interacting with the content so that I can validate how I have interacted with the page.

     * When a Shopper / Site User interacts with the content, (i.e. deleting, updating, login, logout etc..) they receive visual feedback through flash messages saying, for example: "Removed Organic Blueberries from your bag".(#23)

 ### Epic 2 - Registration and User Accounts

-* As a Shopper / User I want to be able to easily register for an account so that I can have a personal account and be able to view my profile.(#5)
+* As a Shopper / User I want to be able to **easily register for an account** so that I can have a personal account and be able to view my profile.(#5)

     * By clicking the My Account icon the user can then click the Register link and sign up for a new account.

-* As a Shopper / User I want to be able to esily login so that I can effortlessly access my personal account information.(#6)
+* As a Shopper / User I want to be able to **esily login** so that I can effortlessly access my personal account information.(#6)

     * By clicking the My Account icon the user can then click the Login link and login into their account.

-* As a Shopper / User I want to receive an email confirmation after registering so that I can verify that my account registration was successful.(#8)
+* As a Shopper / User I want to **receive an email confirmation after registering** so that I can verify that my account registration was successful.(#8)

     * After the signup process the user will receive an email confirmation and will be asked to confirm their email address.
 Then they will receive a flash message confirming that successfully registered.

-* As a Shopper / User I want to be able to  easily recover my password in case I forget it so that I can recover access to my account.(#7)
+* As a Shopper / User I want to be able to **easily recover my password** in case I forget it so that I can recover access to my account.(#7)

     * On the login page the user has the option to click the link "Forgot Passord?" and they can easily recover it through receiving Password Reset E-mail with the instructions..

-* As a Shopper / User I want to log out from the site so that I can ensure the security of my personal information and maintain my privacy.(#24)
+* As a Shopper / User I want to **log out from the site** so that I can ensure the security of my personal information and maintain my privacy.(#24)

     * When the user is logged in they have the option to 'Log Out' through the navigation menu.

-* As a Shopper / User I want to have a personalized user profile so that I can view my personal order history and order confirmations, and save my payment information.(#9)
+* As a Shopper / User I want to **have a personalized user profile** so that I can view my personal order history and order confirmations, and save my payment information.(#9)

     * While logged in the Shopper / User has the access to their personalized user profile where they can update their information and see order history.

 ### Epic 3 - Sorting and Searching

-* #10 As a Shopper / User I want to  be able to sort the list of available organic products so that I can easily identify the best rated, best priced and categorically sorted products.
+* As a Shopper / User I want to  be able to **sort the list of available organic products** so that I can easily identify the best rated, best priced and categorically sorted products.(#10)

+    * At the top of the website, there is a navigation button called **browse all** where the shopper / user can sort to browse products by **price**, **rating** and **category**, once there they can select to see price and rating(low to high or high to low) and **name and category** (A-Z or Z-A).

-* #11 As a Shopper / User I want to  be able to sort a specific category of product so that I can find the best-priced or best-rated product in a specific category, or sort the products in that category name.
+* As a Shopper / User I want to  be able to **sort a specific category of product** so that I can find the best-priced or best-rated product in a specific category, or sort the products in that category name.(#11)

+    * At the top of the website, there are navigation buttons called **organic fresh produce**, **organic groceries** where the shopper / user can sort a specifc category such as *fruits*, *vegetables*, *pasta and rice*, among others.

-* #12 As a Shopper / User I want to  be able to sort  multiple categories of products simultaneously so that I can find the best-priced or best-rated product accross broad categories, such as "all groceries" or "all fresh produce".
+* As a Shopper / User I want to  be able to sort **multiple categories of products** simultaneously so that I can find the best-priced or best-rated product accross broad categories, such as "all groceries" or "all fresh produce".(#12)

+    * At the top of the website, the user can access the links for **all fresh produce** and **all groceries**  where multiple categories are shown.

-* #13 As a Shopper / User I want to  be able to search for a product by name or description so that I can find a specific product I'd like to purchase.
+* As a Shopper / User I want to  be able to **search for a product by name or description** so that I can find a specific product I'd like to purchase.(#13 )

+    * At the top of the site there is a navigation search bar that search products by name or description.

 ### Epic 4 - Purchasing and Checkout